 3.1.
 Cyber security principles can be used to demonstrate how organisations should implement cyber security over the lifecycle of the vehicle.
 They can be used by vehicle manufacturers, sub-contractors, suppliers and service providers.

 3.2.
-Demonstration of how these principles can be met is not explicitly defined in this paper.
+Demonstration of how these principles can be met is not explicitly defined in this document.
 Instead it is recommended that through the use of relevant standards (such as ISO/SAE 21434), processes and implementing appropriate mitigations organisations should be able to evidence how they are meeting the principles corresponding to requests from authorities.

 3.3.
 The cyber security principles are: